 Legal graffiti?
 Street art shows up in unexpected places throughout Lexington.
 Several organizations have sponsored local and internationally known artists to create murals both large and small.
-Do our new Mural Challenge by visiting at least fifteen.
-Find your favorite.
+Do our new Mural Challenge and find your favorite.
 Want a preview?
 Check out these resources: www.aceweekly.com